 TVA reserves the right to reject any and all Proposal(s) and to waive any technical defects in any Proposal(s).
-TVA will not be obligated to pay any costs incurred by an offeror in the preparation of Proposal(s).
+TVA will not be obligated to pay any costs incurred by an offeror in the preparation of the Proposal(s).
 Any Proposal that includes any false information or misrepresentation will be rejected.
 Plans and materials submitted with Proposals will not be returned unless specifically requested by the offeror.

-Proposals must contain the information requested, in the form required by this solicitation, and shall contain sufficient detail to enable TVA to understand the Proposal and perform a comprehensive analysis of it.
+Proposals must contain the information requested in the form required by this solicitation and shall contain sufficient detail to enable TVA to understand the Proposal and perform a comprehensive analysis of it.
 Prior to evaluation, the Project Manager may review Proposals to determine compliance with preparation instructions, terms and conditions, and other administrative conditions.
 TVA may reject and decide not to consider any Proposal that fails to comply with the Project Manager’s stated requirements and the requirements stated in this solicitation.

 TVA also may evaluate each offeror(s)’ Proposal(s) based on each offeror’s financial condition and strength to support TVA’s requirements.
 TVA will not consider for award any offeror that does not (in TVA’s sole judgment) have the financial capabilities necessary to perform this solicitation’s scope of work.

 TVA will evaluate and rank each acceptable Proposal.
 During the evaluation of Proposals, TVA may use the third-party review in connection with TVA’s review and evaluation of Proposals.

 TVA may, in its sole judgment, request clarifications or conduct interviews with any offeror.